AmrDeveloper/LinkHub/README.md

 - Dark theme support
 - Import and Export the data in JSON Format
 - Widget for Pinned links

-You can put each similar link in the same folder, for example, folders for e-books, jobs, courses, talks, articles... etc

 ## Supporting languages
 - Arabic